lhotari/pulsar-release-validation/README.md

 .\scripts\validate_pulsar_release_in_docker.ps1 4.0.3 2 | Tee-Object -FilePath "validate_pulsar_release_$(Get-Date -Format 'yyyy-MM-dd_HH-mm-ss').log"
 ```

-### Maven Repository Cache
+### Maven Repository Cache {#maven-cache}

 The validation script will use a persistent Docker volume to hold a Maven repository cache to speed up the build process of subsequent release candidate validations.
 The cache volume is named `pulsar_release_validation_m2_cache`.
-It gets created automatically when the first release candidate validation is run.
+It is created automatically when the first release candidate validation is run.
-The contents of the volume is primed with the maven dependencies included in the validation docker image, however since it doesn't include all the dependencies, the cache volume solution will effectively prevent the "downloading the internet" problem when validating release candidates.
+The volume's contents are primed with the maven dependencies included in the validation docker image.
+However, since it doesn't include all dependencies, the cache volume solution effectively prevents the "downloading the internet" problem when validating release candidates.

 If you'd like to delete the cache volume, you can do so with the following command: